-As Fleur de Sel in France and Fior di Sale in Italy, Flor de Sal is super-premium, natural sun and wind dried sea salt.
+As Fleur de Sel in France and Fior di Sale in Italy, Flor de Sal is super-premium, natural sun, and wind-dried sea salt.
 The “flower” reference is due to the floral patterns that appear in the salt crystals.
 Flor de Sal is generally hand-harvested in Spain, and amazingly, the labor-intense methods used today follow techniques introduced by the Phoenicians and Ancient Romans!
-Using traditional rakes to gently extract the delicate, top layer of sparkling salt crust from the basins of the salt pans, it then simply dries under the Spanish sun.
+Using traditional rakes to gently extract the delicate top layer of sparkling salt crust from the basins of the salt pans, it then simply dries under the Spanish sun.
 This is truly nature at its best!
 This natural, virgin marine salt is extremely rich in minerals and nutrients and is the purest of all salts with an authentic taste of the sea.
 Rather than being used in dishes while cooking, it is mainly used as a flavor finish by top chefs and home chefs alike.
 Without a doubt, this is the crème de la crème of all salts, and yet an affordable daily luxury at the same time as a little goes a long way.
-Salinas D’ Es Trenc in Mallorca, one of the best producers in Spain, makes wonderful gourmet flor de sal condiments with creative flavors like hibiscus, orange, and chili lemon and lavender.
-Sprinkle flor de sal over salads, crusty bread doused in olive oil, fish and meat dishes, and surprisingly, over chocolate mousse.
+Salinas D’ Es Trenc in Mallorca, one of the best producers in Spain, makes wonderful gourmet flor de sal condiments with creative flavors like hibiscus, orange, chili lemon, and lavender.
+Sprinkle flor de sal over salads, crusty bread doused in olive oil, fish and meat dishes, and, surprisingly, over chocolate mousse.
 Indeed chocolate and flor de sal are an unbelievable flavor match made in heaven!

-The Mediterranean Bay Leaf plant (which is an evergreen tree), is called “Laurel” in Spain and is probably THE most popular herb used in Spanish cuisine.
-The delicate silver-green leaves are dried (drying the leaves intensifies the flavor and gets rid of any bitterness) and added to all manner of mouth-watering, aromatic slow-cooked stew, and soup dishes.
+The Mediterranean Bay Leaf plant (which is an evergreen tree) is called “Laurel” in Spain and is probably THE most popular herb used in Spanish cuisine.
+The delicate silver-green leaves are dried (drying the leaves intensifies the flavor and gets rid of any bitterness) and added to all manner of mouth-watering, aromatic, slow-cooked stew and soup dishes.
 Traditional dishes using laurel leaves include white bean and chorizo sausage stew, lentil soup, lamb stew, chicken and garlic bakes, braised rabbit, and so many more.
-A medieval dish still made today is “Perdices en escabeche de clavo, laurel y canela”- brined Partridge, cooked with cinnamon, laurel, and a clove.
+A medieval dish still made today is “Perdices en escabeche de clavo, laurel y canela”- brined Partridge cooked with cinnamon, laurel, and a clove.
 Flavor-wise, Laurel is often used in conjunction with other dried herbs like thyme and parsley, and it has many health benefits.
 It works as a diuretic for digestive problems and helps ease stomach pains like ulcers and colics.
 Laurel is antiseptic, helps with inflammation, and has antimicrobial and antioxidant compounds to boot.
 No wonder it is popular!